jmyers7/book/_sources/chapters/theory-to-practice.md

 ## Data and random samples

-This chapter is a continuation of the ideas presented in the third programming assignment (see the course [Github repo](https://github.com/jmyers7/stats-book-materials)) where we began exploring how the concepts that we have been studying over the past few chapters apply to _real-world_ datasets.
+This chapter is a continuation of the ideas presented in the [third programming assignment](https://github.com/jmyers7/stats-book-materials/tree/main/programming-assignments) where we began exploring how the concepts that we have been studying over the past few chapters apply to _real-world_ datasets.
 In that assignment, we learned about _empirical distributions_ of datasets and associated empirical quantities like means, variances, and quantiles.

 Our exploration in the third programming assignment centered on the _Ames housing dataset_.
 In this chapter, we will explore a dataset related to Airbnbs.
-In particular, we have at hand a sample of daily prices (in USD) for Airbnbs in Austin, Texas, over the last 12 months:
+In particular, we have at hand a sample of listing prices (in USD) for Airbnbs in Austin, Texas, over the last 12 months:

 ```{code-cell} ipython3
 :tags: [hide-input]